Backpacking Trip into Yukon's Kluane National Park Reserve (Part 2)

 After hiking almost halfway to the parking lot that day, we saw what we only wanted to see from a car's window - a grizzly bear!
 We stopped.
 We were on the river bed.
 The distance between the bear and us was about 300 m / 900 ft.
 That seems a bit far, but don't forget that a bear runs really really fast, so we're talking about 10 seconds between him and us.
 We only had two whistles, two bear bells (now useless), one bear spray (my friend lost his spray on the first day) and one knife.
 Pretty harmless weapon against bear's paws with huge sharp claws.

 The bear noticed us, too, and stopped.
 That was a crucial moment for everyone - us and the bear.
 We figured out that the bear was not scared nor surprised by our appearance.
 He wasn't going to approach us, either.
 The bear is not a trouble maker and he does not consider us as food after all.
 Also, it was a male bear, so no need to protect his cubs, which is the most popular reason a bear ever attacks a human.
-A father-bear can even kill his own cubs in the shortage of food, so a mother-bear needs to protect them from everyone including their own father.
+A father bear can even kill his own cubs in the shortage of food, so a mother bear needs to protect them from everyone including their own father.

 'Blow the whistle', 'I said to my friend.
 'Take your camera out', said my friend to me.
 I put my backpack on the ground, gave my bear spray to my friend, took my camera out, changed the lens to a telephoto one and started shooting.
-After I've taken a few dozens of pictures, I said, 'Now blow your whistle'.
+After I'd taken a few dozen of pictures, I said, 'Now blow your whistle'.
 He did.
 The bear seemed a bit scared now.
 Slowly, he turned toward the forested area and after a few final glimpses, disappeared from our sight.

 My knees were still shaking, but at least I was glad that the real threat had gone.
 If he'd attacked, we would have fallen on the ground face down and played dead.
 There was no alternative.
 We tried to wade the river to bypass the area where the bear just was, but could not do that because of the muddy bottom where you can easily sink.
 We were moving slowly, constantly looking in the direction where the bear had gone.
 But, thankfully, we have not seen a bear since then.
 But I'm still wondering how many there were that we didn't see?